-Tent Peak Climbing difficulty
+Best Features of the Tent Peak Climbing

-Spend time in Pokhara, the city of lakes
+Spend Time in Pokhara, the City of Lakes

 Explore beautiful Ghorepani village

 Ghorepani is a lovely village surrounded by lovely rhododendron trees and snow-capped mountains.
 You will have one of the most memorable experiences of your life here among the Gurung and Magar people.
 In Ghorepani, you will be able to speak with them and observe how they live their daily lives.